 - Type those coordinates into Google Earth and measure the distance from there to your location with the ruler set to degrees.

 - Compare this to the angle you measured.

-This method is especially damning because of the degree in which longitude lines diverge south of the equator on the flat earth map.
+This method is especially damning because of the degree at which longitude lines diverge south of the equator on the flat earth map.

-- Multiply the angle by 69.1 to get your distance from the point where the sun was at zenith.
+- Multiply the angle by 69.1 to get your distance from the point the sun was directly overhead.

 - Divide this by the tangent of the angle to get what should be the height of the sun if the earth is flat.

 - Now see what latitude the sun will be overhead two weeks from now.
 Convert it to decimals.
 If it’s in the opposite hemisphere, add it to your latitude, if not, subtract the lower from the higher.
 This is the angle of the shadow you should get if the earth is round.

 - Multiply this angle by 69.1 to get the distance.